patrickhuber/patrickhuber.github.io/_posts/20203-07-24-go-advanced-types.md

 Go also has type matching, but you need to model the system in a different way in order for it to work.
 For example, using struct embedding is just another version of what we have above and has all the same issues.

+So what can be done?
 Again, the sealed interface pattern can be used to constrain the types.
+We will instead use the interface over a struct type which allows us to model a tagged union.

 ```go
 type Value interface {